 I am a contributing author of American Climate Prospectus: Economic Risks in the United States.
-I previously was a research fellow at the National Oceanic and Atmospheric Administration’s (NOAA) Geophysical Fluid Dynamics Laboratory (GFDL).
-I also served as an air pollution engineer at both the California Air Resources Board and Ramboll Environ.
+I previously was a research fellow at the Center for Policy on Energy and the Environment (CPREE) at Princeton University and at the National Oceanic and Atmospheric Administration’s (NOAA) Geophysical Fluid Dynamics Laboratory (GFDL).
+I also served as a resilience engineer at Arup.

 I completed my PhD in the Science, Technology, and Environmental Policy (STEP) Program at the School of Public and International Affairs at Princeton University.
 I received an MS in civil and environmental engineering from the University of California-Davis and a BS in atmospheric and oceanic science from UW-Madison.

 - “Rising Seas Are the Next Crisis for the World’s Ports” The Washington Post.
 18 July 2022.

 - “Adaptive City Planning Tackles the Uncertainty of Sea Level Rise” Civil + Structural Engineer.
 1 April 2022.